kumarsandeep567/twtr/README.md

 5. **Cluster and Scaling Setup:**
    - A cluster is created comprising 3 services, 3 tasks, and 3 EC2 instances.
    - An automatic scaling group with a Target Tracking Scaling Policy is configured to handle scaling based on traffic load.

-## Purpose
-This application serves as a learning project to understand Continuous Integration and Continuous Deployment (CI/CD) using AWS CodeBuild, AWS Elastic Container Service (ECS), and Terraform.

 ## Future Work
 - **Terraform Files:** The Terraform files for infrastructure as code (IaC) will be uploaded soon.